EA2EGA/Ekaitza_Itzali/README.md

 * Read Fuelling: 90% Done (EGR and Wastegate to be tested)
 * Read Switches: 95% Done (Auto Gearbox data is missing)
 * Read/Write Settings: Not yet
-* Read/Clear Faults: Not yet
+* Read/Clear Faults: 100% Done
 * Test Outputs: Not yet
 * Security Status: Not yet
 * Learn Alarm Code: Not yet